stellar-deprecated/transfer-server-validator/README.md

 ## Instructions for anchors

+### Automatic Deposit Approval

+Our automated testing assumes that deposits are automatically approved for testnet deployments.
+This also makes it easier for manual testing so people can complete the flow without any coordination with the anchors.

 ### Interactive flow instrumentation

 The interactive flow of SEP24 is custom for each anchor which makes it difficult